-How To Travel With Another Couple
+How To Travel With Friends (and Have a Great Time!)

 Itinerary Integration.
 The key to a stress-free co-coupling vacay is to assure that nothing is compulsory.
 Once you make the decision to hit a destination in tandem, there’s an expectation that group outings will be de rigueur.
 Proclamations like “We’re in Paris; we simply must spend at least one day touring the Louvre and soaking up the arts” can be fighting words.
 Resist the urge to set the agenda.
 Instead, seek common ground on your sightseeing wish list and split up the rest of the way.